sbcshop/StackyPi/README.md

 * Open Thonny IDE and Choose interpreter as MicroPython (Raspberry Pi pico).
 Then click on install and update firmware
 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />

-Or you can download from below link: https://micropython.org/download/rp2-pico/
+Or you can download the firmware from below link: https://micropython.org/download/rp2-pico/